anoobbacker/brilliant-pala/screening-mock/chemistry/039-neon-electrons.md

 ---
 # Answer

+## Quick visual reasoning
+- Imagine electrons as marbles sitting on circular tracks around the nucleus.
+- Start placing 10 marbles from the smallest inner track outward.
+- On the tiniest inner track, only two marbles can sit opposite each other without crowding; any third gets pushed to the next track.
+- Now 8 marbles remain and move to the next track.
+- On this second track, they first take four evenly spaced spots like north–south–east–west to stay far apart, then each spot comfortably takes a partner beside it.
+That fills the ring with eight.
+- This filled second track is Neon’s outermost shell.
+So it holds 8 electrons.
+- Answer: 8

+## Create twists
+- Visual trap: “Atomic number is 10, so 10 on the outside.”
+Not so—inner track fills first because it’s closest and most attracting; only two can fit there without crowding.
+- Visual trap: “Noble gases have zero outer electrons because they don’t react.”
+The opposite: their outer ring looks complete and calm, which is why they don’t reach out—full, not empty.
+- Visual trap: “Second ring stops at four (the compass points).”
+After the first four singles, each gets a partner on the same spots, making eight.

+- Same idea, different look:
+  - Sodium (11): two fill the first track; eight fill the second; one is forced to start a new outer track → outermost has 1.
+  - Oxygen (8): two on the first; six on the second → outermost has 6.

+- In nature/engineering:
+  - Magnets on a metal hoop spread to opposite sides first; the next ones take evenly spaced spots; only when those are taken do partners sit beside them—mirrors the 2 then 8 pattern.

 ## Intuition first: how many “seats” per shell?
 Think of electrons as students filling floors of a building (shells).
 You fill the lowest floor first before moving up.
 The first floor is small, the second is bigger.